 Promoting equal opportunities is fundamental to the aims and ethos of Woodcote.
 We welcome applications from candidates with as diverse a range of backgrounds as possible.
 This enriches our community and is vital in preparing our pupils for today’s world.
 We concentrate on educating the individual, to provide a comfortable and welcoming atmosphere where each individual feels valued and can flourish.

 Woodcote is committed to equal treatment for all, regardless of an individual’s race, sex, disability, religion or belief, sexual orientation, gender reassignment, pregnancy or maternity.
 We are a selective school and we believe that the educational experience can only be enriched if children are exposed to as wide a range of cultural experiences as possible whilst they are developing.

 We also welcome applications from pupils with special needs and disabilities, and refer parents to our policy covering Special Education Needs (SEN), learning difficulties, and disability.

-The Headmaster, the Senior Management Team and pastoral staff play an active role in monitoring the implementation of the school’s policy on equal opportunities.
-Use is made of assemblies, PHSE, RE, Drama, English and other lessons to:
+The Headmaster, the senior management team and pastoral staff play an active role in monitoring the implementation of the school’s policy on equal opportunities.
+Use is made of assemblies, PHSEE, RE, Drama, English and other lessons to:

 A successful equal opportunities policy requires strong and positive support from parents and guardians, and full acceptance of the school’s ethos of tolerance and respect.

-In order to cope with the academic demands at Woodcote and benefit from its rich social life, pupils must be fluent English speakers.
-English as an Additional Language (EAL) can be arranged at the parents’ expense.
-Please see the Disability Inclusion, Special Educational Needs and Learning Support Policies for more details.
+In order to cope with the high academic and social demands of Woodcote, pupils must be fluent English speakers.
+Tuition in English as an Additional Language (EAL) can be arranged at the parent’s expense.
+Please see Disability Inclusion, Special Educational Needs and Learning Support Policy for more details.

-We hope that you and your child do not have any complaints about the operation of our Equal Opportunities Policy; copies of the school’s complaints procedure will be sent to you on request.
+We hope that you and your child do not have any complaints about the operation of our equal opportunities policy; but copies of the school’s complaints procedure can be sent to you on request.